moja-global/FLINT.Docker/README.md

 # FLINT.docker

-This repository contains the Dockerfiles required to build FLINT Libraries and Official FLINT Implementations on various platforms (though only supporting Bionic at the moment).
+This repository contains the Dockerfiles required to build FLINT libraries and implementations on various platforms (though only supporting Bionic at the moment).

-## FLINT LIBRARIES
+## FLINT Libraries

 To build FLINT Libraries for a platform, one needs to build a base image for that platform, and then build the FLINT on top of it.